Happenings

 The Maynard Tree Corps is hosting a tree walk in Downtown Maynard to introduce the newest members of our community.

-Where to Meet: Memorial Park
+Where: Memorial Park

 Led by Neil Pederson, a member of the Maynard Tree Corps, we will and amble down Nason Street and then east on Main Street over the course of 1 1/2 hours.
 As we walk, each tree will be visited, given a tag noting its name and size when planted.
 Neil will also introduce attendees to each tree, talk about their ecology and unique values, while also talking about the benefits of trees to people and businesses that live in cities.The tags and tour are supported by a grant from the Maynard Cultural Council and the MA Cultural Council.